golemhq/golem/docs/source/adding-tests.md

 ##### A test example

-Next is a bare minimum test that navigates to 'en.wikipedia.org', searches an article and validates that the Title of the article is correct.
+Next is a bare minimum test that navigates to 'en.wikipedia.org', searches an article and validates that the title of the article is correct.

 **validate_article_title.py**